rotundasoftware/backbone.viewOptions/README.md

 #### `view._onOptionsChanged( changedOptions )` callback

-This method, if it exists, is called when option(s) _that are already present on the view object_ are changed via `view.setOptions()`.
+This method, if it exists on a view, is called when option(s) _that are already present on the view object_ are changed via `view.setOptions()`.
 (Therefore it is generally _not_ called when options are first set during view initialization.) `changedOptions` is a hash of the changed options and their new values.